A microscopically reversible kinetic theory of flocking: Coarse-graining the microscopic model

-To understand transport of the gas composed of bird and air particles, we must account for the possibility that \eqref{eq:maxwelldistirbutions12} moves away from global equilibrium.
-This is typically done through a Chapman-Enskog expansion \cite{chapman1990mathematical} where a state like that of \eqref{eq:maxwelldistirbutions12} is assumed to be in local equilibrium, thus allowing for nonzero gradients of the hydrodynamic variables $T_\air$ and the mass conserving combination of $\mathbf{v}_0$ and $\mathbf{w}_0$.
-However, the variable that matters for finding the coefficient $\alpha$ in \eqref{eq:tonertuequations} is the average relative velocity
+Now that we understand the equilibrium state to which the two-fluid system relaxes in the absence of thermodynamic forces, we consider the possibility that the variables that describe the equilibrium state of \eqref{eq:maxwelldistirbutions} are such that the system is not in global equilibrium.
+This is typically done through a Chapman-Enskog expansion \cite{chapman1990mathematical} where a state like that of \eqref{eq:maxwelldistirbutions} is assumed to be in local equilibrium, thus allowing for nonzero gradients of the hydrodynamic variables $T_\air$ and the mass conserving combination of $\mathbf{v}_0$ and $\mathbf{w}_0$.
+However, the variable that must be turned on in order to find the coefficient $\alpha$ in \eqref{eq:tonertuequations} is the average relative velocity

-For passive matter, $\mathbf{u}_0$ should be discarded when considering the system in the hydrodynamic regime as it corresponds to a nonhydrodynamic variable that is not protected by any conservation law and therefore short-lived \cite{glorioso2018lectures}.
-However, in the presence of activity, this variable can be \quotes{activated}.
+As $\mathbf{u}_0$ is not associated with any conservation law, it is not a hydrodynamic variable.
+For passive matter, the variable $\mathbf{u}_0$ should therefore be discarded when considering the hydrodynamic regime as it is short-lived \cite{glorioso2018lectures}.
+However, in the presence of activity, this variable can get \quotes{activated}.
 This happens when the relaxation rate of $\mathbf{u}_0$ flips sign and becomes a growth rate that drives the flocking transition.
 As will be shown, the coefficient that can undergo this sign flip and thereby drive the flocking transition is the coefficient $\alpha$ in \eqref{eq:tonertuequations}.
-How $\alpha$ can attain a negative sign within our model is precisely the question that we try to answer.
-Lastly, let us consider how $\phi^{\pm}$ deviates from global equilibrium.
-We neglect any dynamics of the chemicals $C_{\pm}$ and instead assume that due to the constant inflow of $C_+$ and outflow of $C_-$ there is a chemostat that can maintain a steady chemical imbalance with a nonzero affinity $\Delta \mu$, i.e.
+Under what conditions $\alpha$ attains a negative sign within our model is precisely the question that we try to answer.
+In order for the variable $\mathbf{u}_0$ to be activated, a fuel source is required.
+This role is played by the chemicals $C_{\pm}$ which in biochemical systems correspond to ATP and ADP respectively.
+We neglect any dynamics of the chemicals $C_{\pm}$ and instead assume that there is a chemical reservoir that maintains a steady chemical imbalance.
+This reservoir thus acts as a \quotes{chemostat}.
+The chemostat is quantified by a chemical potential difference $\Delta \mu$, which is also called reaction affinity \cite{degroot1984nonequilibrium,julicher2018hydrodynamic,PhysRevE.60.2127}.
+When $\Delta \mu > 0$ the chemostat induces a steady inflow of $C_+$ and outflow of $C_-$, whereas the opposite is true when $\Delta \mu < 0$.
+In this steady state of chemical imbalance, the chemical densities are related as

-In this work we always take the affinity to be a constant which means we do not dynamically solve $ \phi^{\pm }$.